If you like Chai tea and shortbread, you are going to fall in love with these cookies. They are absolutely delightful!

 I wanted to make these cookies for my neighbour to thank her for having brought over some homemade Indian food for us.
 I haven’t run into her yet so I can’t report back on whether her family enjoyed them, but my friends and family thought they were amazing.

 These cookies would go so well with a warm cup of tea.
 They’re crisp, buttery, sweet and spicy.
 The dough is so easy to work with.
-I think you’re going to love them!
+You’re going to love this recipe!

 Lightly spiced shortbread cookies